Lioncat2002/Lioncat2002/README.md

 ## Hello there! 👋 I am KittyCat(Nope not telling my real name yet :P)
-I am currently study B Tech in CSE with specialization in Bioinformatics in VIT Oh and I also have a [youtube channel](https://www.youtube.com/channel/UCXZejZkv7CLfcC8HZFryO3Q)
+I am currently studying B Tech in CSE with specialization in Bioinformatics in VIT Oh and I also have a [youtube channel](https://www.youtube.com/channel/UCXZejZkv7CLfcC8HZFryO3Q)

 <!--